Everyone's A Little Weird

 Job Description

-Create a brand campaign for a webcomic centered around a teenage boy with Obsessive Compulsive Disroder (OCD) with a virtual influencer as part of a self-expressing OCD community and education of OCD.
+Responsible for creating a brand campaign for a webcomic centered around a teenage boy with Obsessive Compulsive Disroder (OCD), utilizing virtual influencer as part of a self-expressing OCD community and education of OCD.

 Timeline